Malek6622/Data-preprocessig-with-python/README.md

 # Data-preprocessig-with-python
-Reading, downloading and parsing an XML file and the preprocessing it using pyhton.
+Reading and parsing an XML file and the preprocessing it using pyhton.
 The darasource: http://www.torontopolice.on.ca/newsreleases/rss.php